Castello di Villalta

 Once there were more than 300, but earthquakes and wars have unfortunately destroyed most of them.
 Fortunately, a dozen still exist.
 One older than the other, but they are all worth a visit.

 Twice a year, in spring and autumn, these castles open their doors to visitors during 'the open - castles days'.
+This spring the doors will open on April 2th and 3th 2022!
 They also open their gates on demand for group tours.
 For information please contact me.

 The following castles are open all year long and are definitely worth a visit: Castello Miramare, Villa Manin and Castello di Duino.